bradserbuddy/Buddy-Android-SDK/README.md

     client1.loginUser("user1", "pw1", null);
     client2.loginUser("user2", "pw2", null);

-The `Buddy` static class is has the same signature as the `BuddyClient` class, and is shorthand for calling the most recently created client via a `Buddy.init()` call.
+The `Buddy` static class has the same signature as the `BuddyClient` class, and is shorthand for calling the most recently created client via a `Buddy.init()` call.

 ##### Handling connectivity

-You can set use the `ConnectivityLevelChangedCallback` callback if you would like to be notified if your device loses and regains ability to communicate to the Buddy servers for whatever reason.
+You can set the `ConnectivityLevelChangedCallback` callback if you would like to be notified if your device loses and regains ability to communicate to the Buddy servers for whatever reason.
 Here's an example that notifies the user:

     Buddy.setConnectivityLevelChangedCallback(new ConnectivityLevelChangedCallback() {
         @Override